roberttwomey/embodied-code-fall22/README.md

 # Schedule
+[Details to come]
+<!--
 (Subject to Change-Always check back for most up to date information)
-<!--
 | Week | Topic |
 |------|-------|
 | 1a | **Hello.
 Syllabus and Policies.
 Compute Setup** |